Vasiliy Lomachenko: Amateur career

 At the 2007 World Championships in Chicago, he won silver by beating Abner Cotto in the first round, Theodoros Papazov, Mikhail Bernadski, Arturo Santos Reyes, and Li Yang in the semifinal to reach fellow southpaw and Russian favorite Albert Selimov, to whom he lost 11–16.
+This was the only loss in Lomachenko's amateur career.

 Lomachenko won gold at the 2008 Olympic Games in Beijing.
 He beat his five opponents by an astonishing 45 point margin, outscoring them 58–13, en route to his first gold medal at the senior level.
 He was subsequently named the outstanding boxer of the tournament and awarded the Val Barker Trophy.
 Additionally, he won gold again that year to also become continental champion at the European Championships in Liverpool.

 He won gold at the 2009 World Championships in Milan.
 He then competed as a lightweight at the 2011 World Championships in Baku after AIBA removed the featherweight division.
 There, he won his second consecutive gold medal to become a two-weight world champion.

 Following a forced move up to lightweight, he won his second consecutive Olympic gold medal at the 2012 Olympic Games in London to become a rare two-weight Olympic champion.
 He defeated Han Soon-Chul of South Korea in the final, 19–9, and was a strong candidate to win the Val Barker Trophy for a second time in what would have historically been an unprecedented feat.
-Ultimately, he was edged by welterweight gold medal winner, Serik Sapiyev, of Kazakhstan.
+Ultimately, he was edged out by welterweight gold medal winner, Serik Sapiyev, of Kazakhstan.

-He finished his extensive amateur career with an impressive record of 396 wins and only one loss, to Albert Selimov, which was avenged twice.
+He finished his extensive amateur career with an impressive record of 396 wins and only 1 loss, to Albert Selimov, which was avenged twice.
 In November 2017, boxing website The Sweet Science conducted a readers' poll, which ran for several weeks, to determine the amateur boxer regarded by the public majority as the all-time best.
-Alongside Lomachenko, the five other standout finalists selected were: Laszlo Papp, Teofilo Stevenson, Felix Savon, Mark Breland, and Guillermo Rigondeaux.
+Alongside Lomachenko, the five other standout finalists selected were: László Papp, Teófilo Stevenson, Félix Savón, Mark Breland, and Guillermo Rigondeaux.
 While none were able to claim the majority vote, Lomachenko won a plurality, having led the poll with nearly one-third of the total votes cast.